irisbibi/Species-Distribution-Modeling/README.md

-# Species-Distribution-Modeling
+# Species-Distribution-Modeling for Kit Foxes and the Sierra Nevada Red Fox

-Species Distribution Modeling for Kit Foxes and the Sierra Nevada Red Fox The kit fox, Vulpes macrotis, is a small canid often found in the San Joaquin Valley and adjacent valleys in central California (Koopman et al., 2000).
+The kit fox, Vulpes macrotis, is a small canid often found in the San Joaquin Valley and adjacent valleys in central California (Koopman et al., 2000).
 Currently, it is listed as a federally endangered and threatened species in California, which can be attributed to profound habitat